3dem/relion-documents/source/Reference/Using-RELION.rst

 The Display button
 ^^^^^^^^^^^^^^^^^^

-The :button:`Display:` button below the run and schedule buttons serves to visualise the most important input and output files for each job.
+The :button:`Display:` button below the run and scheme buttons serves to visualise the most important input and output files for each job.
 When a job from the job-lists in the lower half of the GUI is selected, clicking this button will pop-up a menu with all the input and output of this job that can be displayed (for example, particles, micrographs, coordinates, PDF files, etc).
 A more general functionality to display any (e.g. intermediate) file can be accessed through the `Display` option of the `File` menu on the top left of the GUI.